fxos-components/dom-scheduler/README.md

 1. `$ npm install`
 2. `$ npm test`

-If your would like tests to run on file change use:
+If you would like tests to run on file change use:

 `$ npm run test-dev`